 Unique Benefits of Holistic Recovery

 Recovery programs that incorporate holistic medicine into recovery plans offer unique benefits.
 For many patients, a more nuanced, holistic approach to recovery could mean the difference between long-term sobriety and a deadly cycle of relapse.

 The following benefits have been associated with holistic treatment for drug and alcohol addiction:

 Greater Access to Traditional Medicine

 One of the least-touted benefits of holistic recovery programs is that they may encourage individuals who reject the idea of a traditional treatment to get help.
-These same individuals may be more comfortable seeking treatment in an environment where practices like drumming therapy or yoga are the norm.
+These same individuals may be more comfortable seeking treatment in an environment where practices like yoga are the norm.

 Opportunities for Participants to Develop New Skills

 In line with the holistic perspective of treating the mind, body and soul, holistic recovery programs encourage participants to learn new hobbies and apply those skills as a part of their long-term recovery.

 Holistic recovery programs do more than teach patients techniques for reducing stress in recovery.
 They are equipping each individual with a tool box of relapse-prevention skills, such as mindful meditation, which will be used long after they graduate from a recovery program.